shubhsaur/Perform-Sentiment-Analysis-with-scikit-learn/README.md

 # Sentiment-Analysis-with-scikit-learn

-Applied the logistic regression classification algorithm using scikit-learn and Python to classify movie reviews as either postive or negative.
+Applied the logistic regression classification algorithm using scikit-learn and Python to classify movie reviews as either positive or negative.

 Steps achieved:
 1. Clean and pre-process text data.